decentraland/decentraland-dapps/README.md

 ### Installation

-You need to add a middleware and a two reducers to you dapp.
+You need to add a middleware and a two reducers to your dApp.

 **Middleware**: